 I am back with my weekly updates on the Diet program.
 I know I haven't been very strict with the diet the whole of last week.
 Well, I had a lot of excuses.
 With Athamma not being in town and no help with the household work, I was stressed beyond words.
 I needed energy to just move about or so I said to myself!
 This forced me to eat the regular food that was cooked.

-Anyway I tried compensating at least one meal.
-Tough times won’t last long, so here I am in a much better situation, being able to manage things to an extent.
-In fact I have gone back to my diet regime.
+Anyway, I tried compensating for at least one meal.
+Tough times won't last long, so here I am in a much better situation, being able to manage things to an extent.
+In fact, I have gone back to my diet regime.
 The major dish that helped me in this aspect was the Goduma Dosa, when rolling out or even cooking those rotis sounded tough, these quick doses came as a big help.

 So here is the plan, when rolling out Phulkas sound like a herculean task, try these Dosas with Wheat flour

 2. Spiced Goduma Dosa with either Red chili powder or Green Chili paste

 Similarly you can make Dosas or Adais with Channa Dal/ Bengal Gram dal.
 Spilt Yellow Moong Dal.

 The famous Andhra Pesarattu is made with Whole Moong Dal.
 When we don't add the rice flour, the dosas/ pesarattus comes out soft.
 But as a replacement for nutrition, it is really good.